Luca-Umekubo/Product-Design/README.md

     - one person just gets a gun
 - hugh:
     - all textures become hugh's face
+ - push out --> lets users push the center line closer to the opponents, allowing them to get closer to their opposition
 ## arena events

 - certain environmental events will trigger after some amount of time at random to make the later game more interesting